 — Fiama Liaudat (@MsLiaudat) May 29, 2020

-These are just a few ways our ambassadors are nurturing their global citizens, encouraging them to develop skills like language learning, empathy, and critical thinking while broadening their perspectives.
+These are just a few ways our ambassador teachers are nurturing their global leaders, encouraging them to develop skills like language learning, empathy, and critical thinking while broadening their perspectives.
 As an international teacher, you are a living connection between students and the world beyond their neighborhood.
 You have the power to help students see the good that surrounds them and remain optimistic that they can be change agents for the future.

 Participate Learning is a force for good that connects teachers and students through global education programs to foster human understanding and create peace around the world.
-Our ambassadors are at the very heart of this as they work to expand young minds and support students socially, emotionally, and academically.
+Our ambassador teachers are at the very heart of this as they work to expand young minds and support students socially, emotionally, and academically.

 Have you found creative ways to lift up the students in your classroom?
 Share it with us by using the hashtag #unitingourworld or tag us on Twitter @Participatelrng.